ogisemisoka/ogisemisoka/README.md

 ## About Me

-- **👨‍💻 IT Professional** with extensive experience in system administration, network management, and cybersecurity.
+- **👨‍💻 IT Professional** with intermediate experience in system administration and cybersecurity.
 - **📊 Statistician** skilled in applying statistical methods to solve real-world problems and uncover insights.
 - **💻 Programmer** proficient in various programming languages and always eager to learn new technologies.